What are the differences between the models of iPads currently available from Apple?

 Another option is to use an ADS-B receiver containing an integrated GPS.
 You have three options: Stratus (works with ForeFlight), Garmin GDL-39 (works with the Garmin Pilot app) and the Dual XGPS170 (works with WingX Pro).
 See below more information on wireless iPad ADS-B weather receivers.

-What wireless connection type does the Dual GPS and Garmin GLO use to connect to the iPad?
+What wireless connection type does the Dual GPS, Garmin GLO and Bad Elf Pro use to connect to the iPad?

 These wireless GPS receivers use Bluetooth to connect to the iPad.
-It must be configured via the iPad settings page, and the devices must be “paired” together.
-The GPS can only provide position data to one device at a time.
+They must be configured via the iPad settings page, and the devices must be “paired” together.
 Reference the Dual GPS User’s Guide (PDF) for more information on how to wirelessly connect the devices.

 Do I need an LTE model to get Bluetooth?